 Understanding Trump and the rise of American nationalism

 Donald Trump is a polarising global figure.
 He is out to create a new world order by his own accord.
 A world order where America comes first and looks after its own interests above all others.
 He has systematically weakened international institutions, and encouraged nationalism all over the world.
-Join us in conversation with Suhag Shukla, for an earnest exploration of Trumpism - motives and objectives.
+Watch the conversation online with Suhag Shukla, for an earnest exploration of Trumpism - motives and objectives.

 Executive Director of the Hindu American Foundation (HAF)